Distribution waterfall: Catchup

 Catchup is a bucket which is strongly favorable to the GP.
 The rationale of a catchup is to give to the GP all or a majority of the gain, until the share of the profit received by the GP equals the carried interest (a percentage of the total return, e.g., 20%).

-The catchup is defined by two elements: an allocation (usually 80% for the LP, 20% for the GP), and a target (in relation to the carried interest).
+The catchup is defined by two elements: an allocation (usually 80% to 100% allocated to the GP), and a target (defined by the carried interest, typically 20% for the GP).